 All the way south on US1 lies one of our favorite beach vacations spot in the US: Key West.
-As Florida’s southernmost point, this small island city has so many attractions to offer, from historic homes, pristine beaches, endless water activities to an incredible restaurant, nightlife scene – There’s no shortage of great things to do in Key West.
+As Florida’s southernmost point, this small island city has so many attractions to offer, from historic homes, pristine beaches, and endless water activities to an incredible restaurant and nightlife scene.
+There’s no shortage of great things to do in Key West.

 Things to do in Key West, Florida

 If you’re looking for all the must-dos in Key West, we’ve put together a list of our favorite spots and activities for your next trip all in one place!